kingwestjerry-ux/pickasyde/README.md

 ## Step 7 — Add debate questions

-Versus is content-driven.
+pickasyde is content-driven.
 New debates must be scheduled in advance.

 1. Go to Supabase **Table Editor → debates**.
 2. Click **Insert row**.